diogro/expressionVariance-manuscript/main.md

 1. SI data 1 - Study metadata - Metadata file describing the data used in the study as well as some intermediate processing information.

-1. SI data 2 - Study gene lists - List of genes included in each study.
+1. SI data 2 - Study gene lists - List of genes included in each study after filtering.

 1. SI data 3 - Gene expression means and standard deviations - Tables with final calculated means and standard deviations.